 If you’ve just left a job at a public school or a non-profit, there’s a fairly decent chance you’ve had access to a retirement savings plan called a 403(b).
-Leaving any job gives one reason to reevaluate their finances, so it’s a good idea to look at your options as far as moving your old 403(b).
+Leaving any job is a good reason to reevaluate finances and retirement planning, so it’s a good idea to look at your options for moving your old 403(b).

-Here, we’ll discuss what a 403(b) is, who is likely to have one, and the options for moving it out of your old employer once you decide to leave your job.
+Here, we’ll discuss what a 403(b) is, who is likely to have one, and the options for moving it out of your old employer’s plan once you decide to leave your job.

-A 403(b) is simply a retirement savings vehicle that is typically available to teachers and other public service workers; it’s cleverly named after its tax-protected status in the IRS uniform code.
-A really useful way to think about a 403(b) is as a 401(k) for those who work in public schools or other non-profit environments.
+A 403(b) is a retirement savings account offered by employers that is typically available to teachers and other public service workers.
+The 403(b) is cleverly named after its tax-protected status in the IRS uniform code.
+A useful way to think about a 403(b) is as a 401(k) for those who work in public schools or other non-profit environments.

-The following groups are usually eligible to open a 403(b):
+The following careers are usually eligible for 403(b) retirement benefits:

 In short, the 403(b) operates in a similar way to a 401(k) since it helps people save and invest for retirement, but there are some differences between a 403(b) and a 401(k) you should be aware of.
-It also has certain tax advantages, depending on whether you choose the tax-deferred (pre-tax) or a Roth (after-tax) option.
+It also has certain tax implications, depending on whether you choose the tax-deferred (pre-tax) or a Roth (after-tax) option.

 This is where it can get tricky — but fear not.
-You’ll have a number of choices when it comes to handling your 403(b) once you’ve moved on to a new job, or simply left your previous one, including doing nothing, rolling it over, or combining it with a new plan.
+You have several choices when it comes to handling your 403(b) retirement funds once you change jobs, or simply leave your previous one, including doing nothing, rolling it over, or combining it with a new plan.

-There really isn’t anything preventing you from just leaving your 403(b) as is and letting it grow into and through retirement.
+There isn’t anything preventing you from just leaving your 403(b) as is and letting it grow into and through retirement.
 It’s a good idea to make sure you have the contact information of your plan administrator before leaving should you need to reach out with any questions in the future.

-Leaving your 403(b) alone is of course a very viable option, but you’ll want to be sure that the account is part of your comprehensive financial plan and that you understand the investment and tax ramifications of leaving your account with your previous employer.
+Leaving your 403(b) retirement funds alone is of course an option.
+Still, you’ll want to be sure that the account is part of your comprehensive financial plan and that you understand the investment and tax ramifications of leaving your account with your previous employer.

-This involves making a few phone calls and arranging for your 403(b) to be moved from your previous employer to a provider of your choice.
-Since IRAs are opened outside of your employer, this option won’t involve your new employer, even if they also offer a 403(b) plan (more on this later).
+Rolling over to an IRA involves making a few phone calls and arranging for your old account to be moved from your previous employer to a provider of your choice.
+Since IRA accounts are opened outside of your employer, this option won’t involve your new employer, even if they also offer a 403(b) plan (more on this later).

-The biggest pitfall of moving your 403(b) to an IRA is not carefully weighing the tax consequences of the particular action you’re considering.
-For instance, if you’re thinking of moving your 403(b) to a Roth IRA, you’ll need to explicitly calculate the tax cost based on your account balance and be sure you have the money available to cover the upcoming tax bill.
-Alternatively, you won’t owe any taxes if you proceed with moving your pre-tax 403(b) to a Traditional IRA (also pre-tax).
+The biggest pitfall of moving your 403(b) to an IRA is not carefully weighing the tax consequences of the particular type of account you’re considering.
+For instance, if you’re thinking of moving your 403(b) to a Roth IRA (a Roth conversion), you’ll need to explicitly calculate the tax cost based on your account balance and be sure you have the money available to cover the upcoming income tax bill.
+Alternatively, your rollover will be tax-free if you proceed with moving your pre-tax 403(b) to a Traditional IRA (also pre-tax).
 You may want to consult a tax advisor before moving your retirement account and to better understand your contribution limits.

 Bottom line: If you do choose to move your 403(b), know why you’re moving it, how it benefits you, and also be sure that you understand any potential tax consequences.

-This is only an option for you if you decide to move on to an employer that also offers a 403(b) plan, and your new employer would also need to allow “roll-ins” to the plan.
-Note that you won’t be able to combine your old 403(b) with a 401(k) plan or 457 plan at a new employer; you’ll only have the choice of merging your old 403(b) into a new 403(b) plan, if that’s even on the table in your specific circumstances.
+This is only an option for you if you decide to move on to an employer that also offers a 403(b) plan, and your new employer’s plan would also need to allow “roll-ins” to the plan.
+Note that you won’t be able to combine your old 403(b) with a 401(k) plan or 457 new employer-sponsored retirement plan, you’ll only have the choice of merging your old 403(b) into a new 403(b) plan if that’s even on the table in your specific circumstances.

-As long as you’re fully accounting for — and thoroughly understanding — your 403(b) investments as part of your broader financial plan, you’ve won the battle.
+As long as you’re including— and thoroughly understanding — your 403(b) investments as part of your broader financial plan, you’re on the right track.
 The next step is to ensure that your money sits in the best vehicle possible, which may be an IRA.
 This will completely depend on your situation.
 Different IRA brokerages can offer lower account fees and more investment choices, including mutual funds and ETFs, making them a popular option for an IRA rollover destination.
 Capitalize can help with both direct rollovers and indirect rollovers and will manage the entire process for you for free.
 Click here to get started.